tamaskenez/somenewlanguage/README.md

 ## The Big Ideas

-- Hindley-Milner considered harmful, meaning (just like with goto) it's convenient but restriction is better.
-The restriction would be a strictly unidirectional type inference.
-The complexity we save here opens the door for the second big idea:
+- Global type inference considered harmful, meaning (just like with goto) it's convenient but restriction is better.
+It's not clear at this point how much restriction would be ideal but the general idea is some unidirectional type inference where we're inferring types as if we were executing the program.
+Anyway, the complexity we save here opens the door for the second big idea:
 - Types are terms, that is, a single, unified language for terms and types.
 Any calculation is allowed but the types in the program must be calculated and monomorphised in compile time.
 - That's why there's a big emphasis on the compile-time / runtime concept.
 Expressions and function parameters can be marked compile-time and any evaluation is supported in compile-time.
 - Because of that, interpreted execution is also built-in.